Xuanyu Zhou bio photo

 Here is Xuanyu Zhou.

 I am an undergraduate student in the Urban and Rural Planning at Zhejiang University.
-I’m also an exchange student in the College of Environmetal Design (CED) in University of California, Berkeley (UCB).
+I’m also an exchange student in the College of Environmental Design (CED) at University of California, Berkeley.
 My research focus on Urban Equity, Urban Mobility, Big data and Machine Learning in Urban Planning.
 I’m exploring LLM in Urban Planning and Urban AI.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at — xuanyu.zhou [at] zju.edu.cn or xuanyu.zhou [at] berkeley.edu